iotaledger/selv-mobile/README.md

   <a href="https://github.com/iotaledger/identity.rs/blob/master/LICENSE" style="text-decoration:none;"><img src="https://img.shields.io/github/license/iotaledger/bee.svg" alt="Apache 2.0 license"></a>
 </p>

 ⚠ Please note that this branch won't work for the official Selv experiences, since this branch holds the new and improved version of the Selv mobile app.
-For an app that is compatible with the offical Selv experiences please refer to the [main](https://github.com/iotaledger/selv-mobile/tree/main) branch.
+For an app that is compatible with the official Selv experiences please refer to the [main](https://github.com/iotaledger/selv-mobile/tree/main) branch.

 ## Run in development mode